wp-plugins/intensedebate/readme.txt

 6. Final step of the registration process - a few helpful links to get you started getting the most out of your new IntenseDebate comment system.

 == Changelog ==

+= v2.4 =
+* Lots of optimizations on when/where to load ID resources (CSS/JS) to improve page load times
+* Switched to inline JS/CSS in the admin to prevent loading the WP engine again
+* Now loading ID comment UI via the script object method, rather than direct <script> inclusion
+* Removed some unnecessary options and just used smart defaults
+* Changed so that there is no backup comments template -- your theme MUST have something available, even if it's very simple
+* Made the option to reset the plugin available before import was completed
+* Added the ability to reset your import any time during the installation process if you're having problems
+* Standardized on no-www for URLs
+* Reversed the order of comment imports (starts oldest first now)
+* Added Ping/Pong for network diagnostics
+* Cleaned up translatable strings and now shipping with a POT file for translations
+* Improved comment count links within wp-admin
+* Updated some screenshots
+* Now using a stable tag, rather than trunk, in the wp.org plugins directory

 = v2.3 =
 * Fixed bug where a blank blog title would prevent authentication with ID